eyxwang/eyxwang.github.io/_projects/Tram_DRL.md

 ---

 <div style="text-align: justify;">
 In modern cities, some public transit systems, e.g. trams and buses, face some uncertainties in their operation, such as disruption and bunching.
-This leads to inefficient service to the public and seriously affects the working hours and welfare of motormen.
-Thus, how to develop a flexible, robust, and efficient real-time online task assignment scheme according to such complex system dynamics for motormen become the core of this project.
+This leads to inefficient service to the public and seriously affects the working hours and welfare of motormen, which further upsurges the operating cost of transport company due to service failure and overtime pay.
+Thus, how to develop a flexible, robust, and efficient real-time online task assignment scheme within urban public transit network according to such complex system dynamics motivates this project.
 </div>
 <br>
 <div class="row">